PredictiveEcology/reproducible/cran-comments.md

-## resubmission
+## Updated release

-This is a major update to our package.
+This is a major update to our package that includes numerous enhancements and bug fixes (see NEWS.md).

 ## Test environments